-- Be sure to review the "Hill Asks" (legislative priorities) resources.
-These will be sent to you before CSMG and will include talking points, backgrounders (information sheets on the advocacy issues), and a Message to Congress document. - Join the Advocacy 101 session on Saturday, January 28th to become acquainted with how to best advocate. - Join the Legislative Issues Briefing on Monday, January 30th to learn what you will be advocating for in Congress. - Don't miss the State Delegation meeting during lunch on Monday of CSMG to develop a "game plan" with your group. - Do your best to learn about the issues, but do not become overwhelmed by this task.
+- Be sure to review the policy guide.
+This will be sent to you before CSMG and will include talking points, backgrounders (information sheets on the advocacy issues), and a Message to Congress document. - Join the Advocacy 101 session on Saturday of CSMG to become acquainted with how to best advocate. - Join the Legislative Issues Briefing on Monday of CSMG to learn what you will be advocating for in Congress. - Don't miss the State Delegation meeting during lunch on Monday of CSMG to develop a "game plan" with your group. - Do your best to learn about the issues, but do not become overwhelmed by this task.
 Remember, you don't have to be an expert to raise issues with your member, just a constituent with concerns. - Practice your remarks.
 Hone talking points so your delegation is able to present within 10-15 minutes.
-Rehearsing is critical for a smooth-running meeting.
+Rehearing is critical for a smooth-running meeting.